ntessore/imagemap/README.md

 and applies the magnification matrix from each row to the images `IMFITSn`.
 The number of images supplied must match the number of rows in the input file, but individual rows can skipped by giving `--` as the image name.
-The source images are saved as a multi-extension FITS file in `OUTFITS`, where each extension is called `SRCn`, where `n` corresponds to the index of the input image.
+The source images are saved as a multi-extension FITS file in `OUTFITS`.
+The indexing of the FITS extensions always matches the rows of the input files, and empty extensions are written when individual images are skipped.

 The input file must contain rows of the form `f g1 g2`, where each row corresponds to one multiple image.
 The magnification matrices are normalised in